mgaIIi/DF_UNIGE/Obsidian_reports/Network Forensics Report - Milo Galli.md

 ### Modifying the index page
 #### 2024-05-12 10:28:52 UTC

-After that he forged a new template where the value of a parameter called *random*, that could be pretty much anything, can be sent in a GET request to the index.php page.
+The attacker downloaded some index page templates and from them he forged a new one where the value of a parameter called *random* can be sent in a GET request to the index page.
-If the value of the random parameter is some valid command once decoded from base64 is then executed on the server using the *system* command.
+If the value of the random parameter is some valid command, once decoded from base 64, is executed on the server using the *system* command.

 ```php
 [ content of the index page ]